 Single trees and items are added by selecting the Add Tree/Item tool and simply touching the screen at the required location.
 If you have turned on the Location feature, then simply tap on the red cross-hairs (+) to position the tree at your current position.
 The survey form then appears for you to fill in the details.
 After completing the survey form, the icon can immediately be re-positioned if required – just click and drag it.

 Tree Groups or lines/polygons are added by selecting the Add Group/Line/Polygon tool and then touching the screen at the edges of the required shape, finish with a quick ‘double tap’ on the last position – the survey form then appears for you to fill in the details.
 After completing the survey form, the icon can be re-shaped immediately – just touch and drag the lines as required.
 We have found that a stylus is better than your fingers when drawing shapes.
 At any time you can touch the Tool icon again to clear the partially draw shape and start again.

 The items can be re-positioned and re-shaped later using the Move and Re-Shape tools described below.

 Tools – Replicate last item

 When the Replicate tool is selected, click on an existing icon/polygon, then click at the required location on the map to create a duplicate – e.g. copy-and-paste.
 All the fields in the new item are pre-populated with the values from the previous item, and the reference/tag field is automatically filled in with the next tag number.
 This makes it easy to create a row of similar items.
-If the last item was a group/polygon, you will be expected to draw a new polygon (finish with a quick ‘double tap’ on the last position).

 Tools – Edit/View